etalab/transport-site/README.md

   * Run `mix transport.seed` to seed datasets to the database.
   * Run `mix transport.import_data` to import data from data.gouv.fr.
   * Run `mix transport.validate_data` to queue dataset validations.
+  * Run `mix transport.fetch_validation_results` to fetch all the validation namespaces.

 ### Docker